-Cleaning and drying of the environment (including blankets, bedding etc.), the use of clean utensils for feed and water, bathing with chlorhexidine shampoos to remove adhering faeces or cysts and proper disposal of faeces are prerequisites to avoid animal-animal transmission.
-There are indications that cysts on surfaces are killed by hot water high pressure cleaning (>65°C) or quaternary ammonium compounds, but no disinfectants are registered for this purpose.
+Cleaning and drying of the environment (including blankets, bedding etc.), the use of clean utensils for feed and water, bathing with chlorhexidine shampoos to remove adhering faeces or cysts, and proper disposal of faeces are prerequisites to avoid animal-animal transmission.
+There are indications that cysts on surfaces are killed by hot water high-pressure cleaning (>65°C), but no disinfectants are registered for this purpose.
 Surfaces should be left to dry completely.
-Personal hygiene of animal carers to avoid the spreading of cysts is mandatory.
+Maintaining meticulous personal hygiene is mandatory for all animal carers to avoid the spread of cysts.
 Food and water containers should be cleaned daily with boiling water.
-This also applies to litter boxes which should subsequently be thoroughly dried before being refilled.
-Coproantigen tests should be performed on new puppies or kittens when introduced to households with other pets free of infection or animals entering breeding establishments.
+This also applies to litter boxes which should be washed and thoroughly dried before being refilled.
+Diagnostic tests should be performed on new puppies or kittens when introduced to households with other pets or animals entering breeding establishments.
 Diarrhoeic animals and carriers should always be quarantined and diagnosed appropriately.

-As mentioned above, humans are seldom infected by dog or cat specific assemblages, but human assemblages may circulate in a dog or cat population.
+As mentioned above, humans are rarely infected by dog- or cat-specific assemblages, but potentially human assemblages may circulate in a dog or cat population and be transmitted back.
+Genotyping (to the assemblage and sub-assemblage level) is necessary to assist in determining the potential for zoonotic transmission.
+Results must be interpreted with care, considering cyst passage due to coprophagy especially in dogs.

-In cases where family members as well as their dogs or cats have a Giardia infection, the pet owner should be advised to consult a physician.
+In cases where family members, as well as their dogs or cats, have a Giardia infection, the pet owner should be advised to consult their attending physician.